flavio-fernandes/iotMqttGizmo/README.md

 \* If you rather have the temperature in Celcius, comment out the [convert](https://github.com/flavio-fernandes/iotMqttGizmo/blob/93d035c7597090cd8ba87866c337a9f7e87f9ffa/src/temperature.cpp#L39) function.

-There are 2 topics you can publish to control the device.
-Actually [there are 2 more](https://github.com/flavio-fernandes/iotMqttGizmo/blob/93d035c7597090cd8ba87866c337a9f7e87f9ffa/src/net.cpp#L17-L20), but they are just for debug. :sweat_smile:
+There are 2 topics you can publish to control the device:

 - /DEV_PREFIX/hb : controls the heartbeat led
 - /DEV_PREFIX/sensor : controls the publishing of light, humidity and temperature values